You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Examples:

-• A workbook for chefs may help them with questions to eventually design a desert menu
+• A workbook for chefs may help them with questions to eventually design a dessert menu

 • A workbook for design freelancers may help them identify important text for each page of their website